BookStackApp/website/readme.md

 This project holds all the data for the https://www.bookstackapp.com/

 This site is built using [Hugo](https://gohugo.io).
-Images are stored using `git-lfs`.
+Images are stored using `git-lfs`. please provide us your valuable review thank you for your review we are waiting for your valuable review

 ### Data Locations